shinsmathew/VendorManagementProject/README.md

 #### **Database Setup**

-1. Run the provided SQL script to create the necessary databases and tables.
+- Run the provided SQL script to create the necessary databases and tables.
 (The SQL script is attached to the project.)

-2. Update the `appsettings.json` file with your SQL Server connection string:
+- Update the `appsettings.json` file with your SQL Server connection string:
+ "
      "ConnectionStrings": {
     "DBSC": "Data Source=YOUR_SERVER_NAME;Initial Catalog=VendorManagementProject;Integrated Security=True;Trust Server Certificate=True"
     }

-3. Install Radis - download Redis for windows 11 git
+- Install Radis - download Redis for windows 11 git

 - In Own computer - Advanced system Settings -> Environment variables -> Path -> Edit -> New -> Add new path for Redis (C:\Program Files\Redis) -> Ok

-Start the Redis server:
+### ** Start the Redis server**

-4. Open Command Prompt and run:
+- Open Command Prompt and run:

  redis-server
  redis-cli